 Another difference is the pricing of housing plots.
 In Kojan, all non-guildhall plots are an even 10 gold.
 This is the mid-range price.
 On Qalia, however, you have plots of varying prices.
 Depending on the location of the plot, you could pay 2.5, 10, or 30 gold to purchase your site.
 Now, the good news is once you find the perfect spot, you can build any size house on any priced lot, with the exception of guildhalls, which are separate.
 The more expensive the plot, though, the higher the weekly upkeep.

 , the locals of Qalia appeared less trusting of letting strangers wander in to view their houses; many doors were locked.
 But in the homes and guildhalls I could peruse, the ideas I encountered were fun to behold.

 What were some of these ideas?
 I came across statues created out of... well, I am not even sure what, but one resembled an elephant in a cage.
 I saw aquariums, a private theater with a large screen depicting a show, a masseuse parlor, and even the aforementioned Foosball table!
 There were roasting dragon skulls and artfully arranged vases and assorted pottery highlighting the desert furniture style.
 Many homes sported kitchens and baths.
 I also came across a throne guarded by pigs at attention.
 (Remember the pig washing dishes in Kojan?
 It seems pork servants are all the rage Telon-wide!)
 Since it was my first time in a Qalian guildhall, I have to say that those things are simply gorgeous, even before the furniture is added!

 I blushingly admit that while viewing one holiday-themed house, I was momentarily suspicious of the snowman, but it turned out it was just an innocuous decoration chilling out in a sleigh and not

 These are but a few examples of the creativity.
 I hope to find even more open doors and continue the tour as I meander through the many other chunks of housing plots.
 Keep an eye out

-Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
+My thanks to everyone who had an open door, allowing me to experience and share your creativity.
+If you have some housing you'd like to show off, send me a mail or let me know in the comments below!Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
 Comments, suggestions, and coverage ideas are welcome, and Some Assembly Required is always looking for players who'd like to show off their MMO creativity.
 Contact us!